| Home

 developed to evaluate heat dispersion during a flash fire outside a ship.
 The

-can simulate heat dispersion following a fire incident with defined boundary
+dispersion following a fire incident with defined boundary constraints and a

 Noshin Tarannum Mujtahid Bin Taher Jahir Rayhan |